aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 #### CV Pathfinder hierarchy

-When deploying CV Pathfinder, it is required to define a hierarchy using the top level key `cv_pathfinder_regions` in order to then be able to allocat a region and a site to each WAN routers in the node settings.
+When deploying CV Pathfinder, it is required to define a WAN hierarchy grouping WAN sites in WAN regions using the top level key `cv_pathfinder_regions`.
+Furthermore each WAN router must be assigned to a region and site in the node settings.

 An example hierarchy looks like: